karlic/MikoNeoDriver/Documentation/README.md

 You can search for a particular command such as "e2u" (piece on e2 was lifted) with Edit | Find Packet.

-## MikoNeoBoard.png
+## MikoNeoBoard.pgn
-This is a record of the moves made in capturing the file MikoNeoBoardBLETraffic.pcapng, in .png format.
+This is a record of the moves made in capturing the file MikoNeoBoardBLETraffic.pcapng, in .pgn format.
 The game was played by a human (White) against the Miko iPhone app.
 The game can be viewed by uploading it to a chess app or website such as https://chesstempo.com/pgn-viewer/